zoe-villanueva2003/zoe-villanueva2003/README.md

-- 👋 Hi, I’m @zoe-villanueva2003
+- 👋 Hi, I’m  Zoe Villanueva from Belize !!!
-- 👀 I’m interested in coding, 3d modelling, traditional & graphic art, music production and instruments.
+- 👀 I’m interested in coding, 3d modelling, traditional & graphic art, photography, crocheting,  music production and learning instruments.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development, cybersecurity and brushing up on some skills hehe.
-- 💞️ I’m looking to collaborate on nothing, lleave me alone
+- 💞️ I’m looking to collaborate on nothing, leave me alone
 - 📫 How to reach me instagram: _zoehhh

 <!---